 All families whose child has an EHC plan will have a right to request a personal budget.
 A Personal Budget is a sum of money that may be available for children and young people who need extra help, above that available to most children and young people through universal and targeted services.

-For more information on how the decision process works:
+For more details on how the decision process works, read:

 Anyone receiving NHS continuing healthcare has the right to a personal health budget.
 This is an amount of money to support a person's identified health and wellbeing needs, planned and agreed between the person and their local NHS team.
 It will give people with long-term conditions and disabilities a greater choice, flexibility and control over the healthcare and support they receive, see: Personal Health Budgets .